Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Direct optimization: deterministic results

-\end{theorem} This is a slight generalization of \cite[Lem.~1]{McRae2025preprintb}, which only considered the unregularized case $\lambda = 0$.
+where $\constF$ is defined in \Cref{lem:landscape_gen}. \end{theorem} This is a slight generalization of \cite[Lem.~1]{McRae2026a}, which only considered the unregularized case $\lambda = 0$.
 In addition, in the complex case where $\constC = 2$, we have improved the constant.
 As the properties of this loss function are thoroughly studied in that paper, we do not develop them further in the present paper.

 \begin{proof}[Proof of \Cref{thm:landscape_quad}] The derivatives of $\ell$ with respect to the first argument are

 The identity $b \ell''(b, \upsilon) = \ell'(b, \upsilon) + \upsilon^2$ implies, for any $Z' \succeq 0$ and for each $i$,